 Brule River State ForestBrule

-The Brule River State Forest offers exceptional recreational opportunities, including wildlife viewing, five State Natural Areas, a 16-mile stretch of the North Country National Scenic Trail, eight miles of frontage on Lake Superior, the Bois Brule State Fish Hatchery, and much more.
+The Brule River State Forest offers exceptional recreational opportunities, including river paddling, world-class trout fishing, wildlife viewing, a 23-mile stretch of the North Country National Scenic Trail and 9 miles of Lake Superior shoreline.
+All 44 miles of the Bois Brule River are contained in the forest.
+Two campgrounds offer family campsites and access to canoe landings on the Bois Brule River.

 Logic Puzzle MuseumBurlington

-Hands-on mechanical & brain puzzles for thinking fun, exhibit,plus make a puzzle to keep!
-A unique hands-on museum to experience
+Hands-on mechanical & brain puzzles for thinking fun, exhibit, plus make a puzzle to keep!
+A unique hands-on museum to experience.
+Features a free "puzzle window" available 24/7.
+Hands-on museum sessions are at specific times, or pre-arranged times with minimum group fees.

 Mill Bluff State ParkCamp Douglas